-Trends- Figures show an increase in the number of child victims of domestic violence in Belfast in 2013/14.
+Trends- Figures show an increase in the number of child victims of domestic violence in Castlereagh in 2014/15 and a decrease in Belfast.
 The statistics presented are based on incidents reported to and recorded by the PSNI and it is recognised that these statistics are an underestimation of the number of child victims.
 Please note: Crimes are geographically recorded on the location in which the crime occurred.